-The U.S. Census Bureau uses this approach, as does Pew Research Center and most other research organizations that conduct public opinion surveys.
-By this way of counting, the Census Bureau estimates there were roughly 60.6 million Hispanics in the United States as of July 1, 2019, making up 18% of the total national population.
+Pew Research Center uses this approach and the U.S. Census Bureau largely does so too, as do most other research organizations that conduct public opinion surveys.
+By this way of counting, the Census Bureau estimates there were roughly 62.1 million Hispanics in the United States as of 2020, making up 19% of the nation’s population.

-Behind the impressive precision of this official Census Bureau number lies a long history of changing labels, shifting categories and revised question wording on census forms – all of which reflect evolving cultural norms about what it means to be Hispanic or Latino in the United States today.
+Behind the official Census Bureau number lies a long history of changing labels, shifting categories and revised question wording on census forms – all of which reflect evolving cultural norms about what it means to be Hispanic or Latino in the U.S. today.

 Here’s a quick primer on the Census Bureau’s approach of using self-identification to decide who is Hispanic.

 I immigrated to Phoenix from Mexico.
 Am I Hispanic?

 My parents moved to New York from Puerto Rico.
 Am I Hispanic?

 You are if you say so.